darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

-###Hierarchies in Cursors
+###Document Hierarchies in Cursors
-The query engine natively understands Darwino document hierarchies, and the Cursor takes advantage of that by allowing cursor queries to return not only the matching root documents but also their associated response documents.
-In other words, a cursor query can test for values in the root documents, and then return the matching root documents along with their responses, regardless of whether the responses match the query condition or not.
+The query engine natively understands Darwino document hierarchies, and the Cursor takes advantage of that by allowing cursor queries to return not only the matching root documents but also their associated child documents.
+In other words, a cursor query can test for values in the root documents, and then return the matching root documents along with their children, regardless of whether the children match the query condition or not.
 The CursorEntry objects returned by the cursor will have an indentLevel property (an int) that identifies where they lie in the hierarchy, with 0 indicating a root document.

 By default, when you query documents you get back a flat list of documents; there is no hierarchy.
 If you want to include the children of the selected documents, you have to explicitely specify that you want their children as well, up to a given level.
 By default, the hierarchical level is zero.
 If you specify hierarchical(1), then you will get the queried documents plus their direct descendents.
-SPecifying hierarchical(2) would return all of those, plus the grandchildren.
+Specifying hierarchical(2) would return all of those, plus the grandchildren.

 ### The range() method
-The range() method, given a number to skip and a number to return, will return a subset of a curser’s entries, can be controlled via the Cursor options (by specifying RANGE_ROOT) to apply the skip and limit parameters only to the root documents, and to then return all associated response documents, without regard to the limit parameter.
+The range() method, given a number to skip and a number to return, will return a subset of a curser’s entries, and can be controlled via the Cursor options (by specifying RANGE_ROOT) to apply the skip and limit parameters only to the root documents, and to then return all associated child documents, without regard to the limit parameter.

 ### Cursor Sorting Options
 orderBy(String…fields) sorts cursor results by field.
 This can be an extracted field (for example, @myfield) or a system field (such as _unid or cuser).
 If the RDBMS supports JSONQuery, then a JSON reference can be used can be used, such as a JSON field name or a direct path to a JSON field.
 Optionally, the sort order can be specified by appending a space and the text “asc” or “desc” to each field/path value.
 For example: